isha9560/Scripting_Exercise/README.md

 2] Make you to add your Shebang! at first Line
 	#!/bin/bash

-=> For checking the question of exercise please go to kindle and find Shell Scripting Book by
+=> For checking the question of exercise please go to kindle and find Shell Scripting Book by Jason Cannon